Group Fitness Hiring

 Prerequisites

-- Must be a UW-Madison student studying on campus in the 2025 – 2026 academic year.
+• Must be a UW-Madison student studying on campus through the 2026 – 2027 academic year.

 How to apply